Italy tax police raid Generali, state railway offices in insurance probe

 The source said there were people under investigation but declined to say how many or what the accusations against them were.

-Reporting by Domenico Lusi, additional reporting by Stefano Bernabei and Gianluca Semeraro; writing by Stephen Jewkes; editing by Giselda Vagnoni and Mark Potter
+Reporting by Domenico Lusi, additional reporting by Stefano Bernabei and Gianluca Semeraro; writing by Stephen Jewkes; editing by Giselda Vagnoni, Mark Potter and David Evans

 Our Standards: The Thomson Reuters Trust Principles.